Volhynian Voivodeship (1569–1795): Description

-The voivodeship was established based on the Luck (Lutsk) Eldership (starostvo) in 1566 with the Grand Duchy of Lithuania.
+The voivodeship was established based on the Łuck Eldership (starostvo) in 1566 with the Grand Duchy of Lithuania.
 Following the 1569 union of Lublin, it was ceded to the Crown of Poland as part of the Lesser Poland (Malopolska) Province.

-The capital of the voivodeship was in Luck, and it had three senators in the Senate of the Commonwealth.
+The capital of the voivodeship was in Łuck (presentday Lutsk), and it had three senators in the Senate of the Commonwealth.
 These were the Bishop of Luck, the Voivode of Volhynia and the Castellan of Volhynia.
 Volhynian Voivodeship was divided into three counties: Luck, Wlodzimierz and Krzemieniec.
 Local starostas resided in the three capitals of the counties, while sejmiks took place at Luck.
 The voivodeship had two deputies in the Polish Sejm, and one deputy in the Lesser Poland Tribunal in Lublin.